-As a person who always had a fascination with art, design, antiques and landscape architecture, I was enthusiastic to visit the Vizcaya Museum and Gardens.
-I have traveled to Europe many times over, studying and admiring the craftmanship of centuries of architectural styles and walking through lush extravagant gardens.
-I was looking forward to see how James Deering (McCormick International) and his architects would manifest old world Italy along the shores of Biscayne Bay in Miami, Florida.
+As a person who always had a fascination with art, design, antiques and landscape architecture, I was excited to visit the Vizcaya Museum and Gardens.
+I have traveled to Europe many times over, studying and admiring the craftmanship of centuries of architectural styles, and walking through lush extravagant gardens.
+I was looking forward to see how James Deering (McCormick International), and his architects would manifest old world Italy along the shores of Biscayne Bay in Miami, Florida.

 Over one hundred years ago in 1916, Villa Vizcaya was completed in Miami, Florida.
 For the time the construction of this Italian-style luxury estate was eccentric in every way possible.
 Chicago industrialist, James Deering, envisioned a lavish Tuscan Italian Renaissance mansion in Miami.
 At the time Miami was not heavily populated- less than 10,000 people.
 It was to be his wintertime getaway from the brutal Chicago winters.

 Taking on the task to construct Villa Vizcaya took five years to complete.
 About a thousand international artists and contractors worked with great efforts to create, and build this Mediterranean Revival estate.
 To bring about his authentic European vision, a treasure trove of architectural pieces such as panels, gates, iron work, ceilings, antique doors, fireplaces, and decorations were brought in from Europe.